shahram8708/Machine-Monitoring/README.md

 Run `flask db stamp head` to mark the current state as up to date, then re-run `flask db upgrade`.

 **AI analysis always shows `status=failed`**
-Check that `GEMINI_API_KEY` is set correctly in `.env`.
-Verify the key is valid by testing it directly at https://aistudio.google.com/.
-Check the application logs for the specific Gemini error message.
+Check that `EDGEFORMER_MODEL_PATH` points to the TorchScript INT8 checkpoint and that the file is readable by the app process.
+Review application logs for any TorchScript load or inference errors.

 **Machine shows as `offline` immediately after data ingestion** The offline monitor checks `last_seen < now - 2 minutes`.
 If the machine clock is significantly behind UTC, the `last_seen` timestamp may appear old.
 Ensure the edge device uses NTP to synchronise its clock to UTC.